 Good Use of Time

 If you are not a morning person and work a traditional work schedule, a lunchtime workout may be your best option for fitting in fitness.
 It breaks up the monotony of your workday and allows you to put it on your schedule.
-This increases the probability of making your workout time.
-You will also come back more energized to power through your day.
+This increases the probability of making your workout time, and you will also come back more energized to power through your day.

-Sometimes nighttime is the only time of day you can do a workout.
-That is okay!
+Sometimes nighttime is the only time of day you can do a workout, and that is okay!
 There are still significant benefits to working out at night.

 If you work out right before bedtime, you may have improved deep sleep.
-But to achieve this, it must be moderate activity according to a study.
-However, high-intensity training before bed can disrupt your sleep, causing you to wake up more during the night.
+But to achieve this, it must be moderate activity, according to a study.
+However, high-intensity training before bed can disrupt sleep, causing you to wake up more at night.

 You Can Workout Harder

 You may be the readiest to exercise later in the day.
 Oxygen utilization, muscular strength, and performance peaks in the evening hours, one study concluded.
 This allows you to work out longer and harder at night vs. in the morning.
-In addition, the gym is less crowded at night time, allowing you to use popular equipment with ease.
+In addition, the gym is less crowded at night, allowing you to use popular equipment easily.

 You can de-stress from the day

-Exercise is a great coping technique for stress, and what a better way to let off steam from the day than to workout at the end of the day.
-Try doing a relaxing yoga routine for your nighttime workouts to help you restore and refocus your thoughts.
+Exercise is a great coping technique for stress, and what better way to let off steam from the day than to workout at the end of the day?
+Try a relaxing yoga routine for your nighttime activities to help you restore and refocus your thoughts.

 So what is the best time of day?

 The best time of day depends on your goals and schedule.
 These are just a handful of benefits of the times people choose to workout, but everyone is different.
-The best time of day is whatever time you can commit to regular exercise.
-If you can, try to mix up when you work out to find the best fit for you!
+The best time of day is when you can commit to regular exercise, try to mix up when you work out to find the best fit for you!